linode/manager/docs/development-guide/08-testing.md

 ### Running End-to-End Tests

-1. In one terminal window, run the app with `yarn up`.
+1. In one terminal window, run the app with `yarn start:manager:ci`.
+    * If necessary, build Cloud Manager first with `yarn && yarn build`.
 2. In another terminal window, run all of the tests with `yarn cy:run`.
     * Alternatively, use Cypress's interactive interface with `yarn cy:debug` if you're focused on a single test suite.